 Location impacts your insurance in several ways.
 First, if you are in a high-crime area, your rate will be higher because of the risk of damage to your home by vandals or thieves.
 So be sure to check crime statistics when house-hunting.

 In addition, you’ll want to know if your new house is on a flood plain.
 If your house is built in an area known for flooding, you’ll need to consider flood insurance, which can add hundreds of dollars to your insurance costs.

 New vs older homes

 Many insurance companies offer discounts when you’re purchasing a new home.
-Their reasoning is that new structures are generally constructed with the latest safety codes and updated building materials that aren’t damaged as easily, and are able to be fixed for a low cost if they are damaged.
-If you’re deciding between a new construction and a home more than ten years old and they’re similar in size and cost, choose the newer one.
+Their reasoning is that new structures are generally constructed with the latest safety codes and updated building materials that aren’t damaged as easily, and may be able to be fixed for a low cost if they are damaged.
+If you’re deciding between a new construction and a home more than ten years old and they’re similar in size and cost, consider the newer one.

 The cost of homeowners insurance is based on the cost to construct your house, not the market value.
 So what you’re looking for is a home that would be cheaper to rebuild in order to gain additional savings on insurance premiums.

 Often you can control this piece of the equation by choosing a home that’s smaller over a bigger home.
 Obviously, you have to consider your family’s needs in this question, but ask it anyway: “Do I really need 4200 square feet or will we be just as comfortable in 2400 square feet?”

 Shop around for quotes